swiftlang/swift/docs/StringDesign.rst

      func **<=** (lhs: String, rhs: String) -> Bool func **>=** (lhs: String, rhs: String) -> Bool

-``NSString`` comparison is “literal” by default.
+``NSString`` comparison is "literal" by default.
 As the documentation says of ``isEqualToString``,

-  “Ö” represented as the composed character sequence “O” and umlaut would not compare equal to “Ö” represented as one Unicode character.
+  "Ö" represented as the composed character sequence "O" and umlaut would not compare equal to "Ö" represented as one Unicode character.

-By contrast, Swift string's primary comparison interface uses Unicode's default collation_ algorithm, and is thus always “Unicode-correct.”
+By contrast, Swift string's primary comparison interface uses Unicode's default collation_ algorithm, and is thus always "Unicode-correct."
 Unlike comparisons that depend on locale, it is also stable across changes in system state.
-However, *just like* ``NSString``\ 's ``isEqualToString`` and ``compare`` methods, it should not be expected to yield ideal (or even “proper”) results in all contexts.
+However, *just like* ``NSString``\ 's ``isEqualToString`` and ``compare`` methods, it should not be expected to yield ideal (or even "proper") results in all contexts.

 ---------